Rule Change: Open

 Overview

-We are interested in your views on the issues raised in the rule change request and the proposed solution.
-Stakeholder submissions are due by 29 May 2025.
+We are interested in your views on the issues raised in the draft determination.
+Stakeholder submissions are due by 18 September 2025.

 Background